This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: Free

-On the inside, you’ll find lavish stucco decorations, gilded altars, and intricate frescoes adorning the walls and ceilings.
+On the inside, you’ll find fancy stucco decorations, gilded altars, and intricate frescoes on the walls and ceilings.

 Pro Tip – Download the Jesuit Church app for a self-guided tour and history of the Church.